On the efficiency-loss free ordering-robustness of product-PCA: Simulation Studies

-In conclusion, our simulation results demonstrate that PPCA is asymptotically equivalent to PCA in estimating $(\Lambda,\Gamma)$ in the absence of outliers, and that PPCA significantly outperforms PCA in estimating $\Sr$ in the presence of outliers.
-PPCA is also strongly recommended especially for the case of high-dimensional data with $p>n$.
+In conclusion, our simulation results reveal that PPCA is asymptotically equivalent to PCA in estimating $\Sr$ when there are no outliers.
+Notably, PPCA demonstrates substantial superiority over PCA and CDM-PCA in the presence of outliers.
+Especially for high-dimensional datasets, where $p>n$, we strongly recommend the use of PPCA.